So, you want some science fiction books that’ll keep you glued to the pages? Look no further.

 2. Do Androids Dream of Electric Sheep? by Philip K. Dick

-It’s a novel of questions—almost like thought experiments.
-Dick was a writer of ideas first.
-He’d take themes and ideas and then write his novels around those, rather than the other way around.
+It’s a novel of questions—it’s almost like thought experiments.
+Dick was a writer of ideas firstly.
+They flow from his pen into stories that can seem almost frenzied at times.
+He would take themes and ideas and then write his novels around those, rather than the other way around.
 But it doesn’t come across as heavy-handed, and his prose is neat too.

 In this post-nuclear world, the protagonist Deckard is commissioned with killing androids gone rogue.
-The androids he’s sent to hunt down are made of organic matter, artificial intelligence to the nth degree.
+The androids he’s sent to hunt down are made of organic matter, but imbued with artificial intelligence to the nth degree.
 Yet his pet is an electric sheep, made of non-organic matter.
-You see the dichotomy here?
+You see the dichotomy he’s painting here?

 Dick was a prophetic and insightful thinker.
-He wonders: is there a substantive difference between human and android?
-Does it even matter if your pet sheep is a ‘real’ or not?
-And why are we so quick to delegitimise people, to overlook and dismiss each others’ inner lives?
+He wonders: what is the substantive difference between human and an android with the same intelligence?
+What difference does it make if your pet is a ‘real’ or not?
+And why are we so quick to delegitimise people—why do we overlook and dismiss each others’ inner lives?